nhstaple/FlatCell/ProjectDocument.md

 Boost – Joystick Button 3; correlates to Triangle on Playstation Controller and Y button on Xbox controller

-## Game Logic
+## Game Logic - Nick S.

 I've documentated quite a lot in the [Dev Wiki](https://github.com/nhstaple/FlatCell/wiki/Dev).
-I was responsible for the [Interfaces](https://github.com/nhstaple/FlatCell/wiki/Interfaces), [Spawner](https://github.com/nhstaple/FlatCell/wiki/Spawner), and AI.
+I was responsible for the [Interfaces](https://github.com/nhstaple/FlatCell/wiki/Interfaces), [Spawner](https://github.com/nhstaple/FlatCell/wiki/Spawner), AI, shooting, programmatic asset generation, ...

+##### Asset Generation
+I made the use of interfaces that call `GameObject Spawn(Vector3 Loc)` to programmatically generate assets through `new GameObject()`.

 ##### Inheritance
 All `geo`s derive from a base `GeoObject` class.